U.S. Fears Terrorists Could Acquire Looted Weapons

 Green wooden crates of mortar shells are stacked more than 10 feet high.
 There are boxes full of .50-caliber anti-aircraft rounds.
-Other coffin-sized crates have been ripped open and are empty except for some shredded packing material.
-Shipping orders on these boxes say they were sent from the Russian Federation to Libya in 2006.
+Other coffin-sized crates have been ripped open and are empty, except for some shredded packing material.
+Shipping orders on these boxes indicate they were sent from the Russian Federation to Libya in 2006.

-"Moammar Gadhafi had a vast arsenal, and these days many of the warehouses, many of the bunkers have been looted," Abrahams said.
+"Moammar Gadhafi had a vast arsenal, and these days many of the warehouses, many of the bunkers have been looted," he says.

 U.S. military officials in the region have expressed concern that surface-to-air missiles and other sophisticated weapons could end up in the hands of terrorists.

 Containing these munitions has been complicated by the fact that after the NATO bombing campaign started in March, the Gadhafi regime moved many of them out of military bases.

 Weapons were being stored in residential neighborhoods, in office buildings and factories.

 Abrahams concedes that this has made finding them more difficult, but still, he says, the rebels' transitional government hasn't made weapons containment a high enough priority.

 "In Libya's east, we saw the vast arsenals that were left unguarded when the government fell.
 So we knew that they were in the west.
 We knew they were in Tripoli.
 We knew they were in other cities.
 And we're finding them.
 Up to two weeks after Tripoli fell, we are still finding places with large, large amounts of weapons.
 Yesterday, we found a place with over 100,000 land mines," Abrahams says.